KGH Interpretation Spanish-English Medical & Mental Health Interpretation

 ❌ Patient Education Materials

-Much like documents that contain general background information, patient education materials like booklets, brochures, or handouts can be pretty lengthy.
-Even if they’re on the shorter side of the equation, these documents are typically materials a patient is going to want to reference later.
-Patient education materials contain valuable information about health conditions or other medical information.
+Much like documents that contain general background information, patient education materials like booklets, brochures, or handouts are often pretty lengthy.
+These documents are typically materials a patient is going to want to reference later and contain valuable information about health conditions or other medical information.
+If the educational materials being provided to the patient you’re interpreting for are long, it will take a long time to sight translate them, and the patient will likely not remember what you’ve read to them!

-But, patient education materials can be a great source of practice for medical interpreters!
+Even if lengthy patient educational materials are not appropriate for sight translation, they can be a great source of practice for medical interpreters!
 They can help us learn about medical conditions, how different bodily systems function, and expose us to new vocabulary.
 I always say that sight translating patient education materials about a specific medical topic or specialty is a great way to test your familiarity with it!

 So, if you’re looking for patient education materials to perform sight translations of, I highly recommend the Merck Manual.
 At first, you’ll be prompted to select the professional, consumer, or veterinary version.
 Unless you’re interpreting for veterinary appointments, you probably won’t need that last one!